IWinarto/qrng/README.md

 where, ![](https://latex.codecogs.com/gif.latex?$1\leq&space;\\text{block\\_size}\leq1024$), and
 ![](https://latex.codecogs.com/gif.latex?$\\text{block\\_size}$) is the number of pairs of hexadecimal digits.
-This means users cannot request a custom range.
+This means users cannot request a custom range that is not one of the three above.

 This script enables the user to specify a custom range of random non-negative numbers up to the QRNG limit
 ![](https://latex.codecogs.com/gif.latex?$16^{2048}&space;-&space;1$) with one very important property: